dsykesturner/WWDC-2019-Submission/README.md

 1. Download it
 2. Compile the Playground Book
-3. Airdrop the playground book found in the Products folder to an iPad with Swift Playgrounds installed
+3. Airdrop or share the playground book found in the Products folder to an iPad with Swift Playgrounds installed

 ## Sources